 Landscape professionals and residential gardeners can immerse themselves in two days of native plant workshops and events at the Plan It Native conference in Kansas City on February 15 – 16.

 Plan It Native participants will learn from national and local experts how native plants can improve their landscapes and where they can find resources.
-Florence Williams, author of The Nature Fix, is the keynote speaker on Thursday, September 19.

-Native plants are critical to our natural systems, providing habitat for butterflies, birds, bees and other insects.
-Their deep root systems trap significant carbon, reduce stormwater run-off and mitigate flooding.
+Native plants are critical to our natural systems, providing habitat for butterflies, birds, bees, and other insects.
+Their deep root systems trap significant carbon, reduce stormwater run-off, and mitigate flooding.

-Photo: Sarah Beier
+Feature photo by Sarah Beier